florian-huber/data_science_course/book/github.md

 ## Contribute

 We welcome feedback, comments and contributions to this book.
-For mistakes, issues etc. please on an `issues` on GitHub, or comment to an existing one.
+For mistakes, issues etc. please open an `issue` on GitHub, or comment to an existing one.
 Thanks!